uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

           metadata_column_mapping:
             epitope: epitope

-For this dataset, the :code:`label` can be used for prediction is 'epitope'.
+For this dataset, the :code:`label` that can be used for prediction is 'epitope'.

 Receptor dataset
 ^^^^^^^^^^^^^^^^^^^^^^^
-An example dataset for receptor classification can be downloaded here: :download:`sequences.tsv <../_static/files/sequences.tsv>`
+An example dataset for receptor classification of epitope GILGFVFTL can be downloaded here: :download:`receptors.tsv <../_static/files/receptors.tsv>`
+To import this dataset, use the following YAML snippet:

 .. highlight:: yaml
 .. code-block:: yaml